 After the war, twelve acres on Marye's Heights were set aside as a national cemetery for the 15,000 who died in this area fighting for the Union.
 The Daughters of Wisdom, a Catholic order, purchased eight adjoining acres and in 1948 established a school called the Montfort Academy.
 The needs of the school outgrew the property, however, and in 1997 the Daughters of Wisdom sold the land to the National Park Service.
 This important tract is now part of Fredericksburg and Spotsylvania National Military Park.

 The National Park Service has already removed modern buildings and installed four exhibits: one at the Wellford family cemetery and three at an overlook.
 To reach these exhibits, proceed through the national cemetery to the open gate at the top of the hill.
-The Richardson House was built shortly after the war and is open to the public with exhibits about the battle on a limited basis during the summer.
 For more information on what happened during both battles see Willis Hill.

 To learn more about visiting Fredericksburg Battlefield, click here and Chancellorsville Battlefield, click here.